-Today I have a guest post from Kyle Lambert from Student Loan Killer.
-Enjoy!
+Today I have a guest post from Kyle Lambert from Student Loan Killer.com Enjoy!

 If you’re like most college graduates then you probably finished school with student loan debt.
-It has been estimated that the average grad now walks away owing around $25,000 while the total value of outstanding student debt in the United States has recently topped $1 trillion.
-There are a lot of people out there talking about what this means.
+It has been estimated that the average grad now walks away owing around $25,000 while the total value of outstanding student loan debt in the United States has recently topped $1 trillion.
+There are a lot of people out there trying to figure out just what this means.
 Some are saying it’s the next economic bubble set to burst, while others believe that if grads would just get their heads on straight and get jobs then we wouldn’t be in this mess.

 I’m not here to talk about all of that.
 Most people are already tired of the negative talk about student loans.
 I think it would be fun to turn the whole issue on its head and reveal some of the life lessons I’ve learned from my experiences with debt.

 1. Your Credit Report is a Measure of Your Responsibility